Why do people live close to volcanoes?

 The video below shows the Svartsengi Geothermal Power Station next to the Blue Lagoon, Iceland.

 Volcanoes attract millions of visitors around the world every year.
-Apart from the volcano itself, hot springs and geysers can also bring in the tourists.
+Apart from the volcano itself, hot springs and geysers can also bring in tourists.
 This creates many jobs for people in the tourism industry.
 This includes work in hotels, restaurants and gift shops.
 Often locals are also employed as tour guides.

 Use the images below to explore related GeoTopics.